benhook1013/space-game/PLAN.md

   available on menu, HUD and game over overlays
-- Keyboard controls for desktop playtests (`WASD`/arrow keys to move, `Space` to shoot, `Escape` or `P` to pause or resume, `M` to mute, `N` toggles the minimap, `F1` toggles debug overlays and outlines starfield tiles, `Enter` starts or restarts from the menu or game over, `R` restarts at any time, `H` shows a help overlay that `Esc` also closes, `U` opens an upgrades overlay that `Esc` also closes, `O` opens the settings overlay, `B` toggles range rings)
+- Keyboard controls for desktop playtests (`WASD`/arrow keys to move, `Space` to shoot, `Escape` or `P` to pause or resume, `M` to mute, `N` toggles the minimap, `F1` toggles debug overlays with an FPS counter and outlines starfield tiles, `Enter` starts or restarts from the menu or game over, `R` restarts at any time, `H` shows a help overlay that `Esc` also closes, `U` opens an upgrades overlay that `Esc` also closes, `O` opens the settings overlay, `B` toggles range rings)